 The Michigan Renewable Energy Certification System (MIRECS) was established by the Michigan Public Service Commission under authority conferred by 2008 PA 295 on October 30, 2009 and is administered by APX, pursuant to a contract with the State of Michigan, Department of Energy, Labor & Economic Growth.
 MIRECS issues, tracks, and enables retirement and trading of Michigan Renewable Energy Credits (RECs), Advanced Cleaner Energy (ACECs), and Michigan Incentive Renewable Energy Credits (IRECs) under the State’s Clean, Renewable and Efficient Energy Act.

 MIRECS users use the system to verify compliance with the Michigan Renewable Energy Standard.
 MIRECS is an important tool to keep track of all relevant information about renewable energy produced and delivered in Michigan.
-Currently, there are over 120 Accounts and 260 Projects registered in MIRECS.
-In 2016, more than 10 million Credits were issued in MIRECS.
+Currently, there are over 137 Accounts and 308 Projects registered in MIRECS.
+As of January 2017, more than 10 million Credits were issued in MIRECS.